ocadotechnology/aimmo/docs/usage.md

 ---

 ## Running Locally with no containers
+* Follow the instructions at [game frontend documentation](https://github.com/ocadotechnology/aimmo/blob/master/game_frontend/README.md) in order to install all the frontend requirements.
 * Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) - if you have a **[Mac see the section at the bottom](https://github.com/ocadotechnology/aimmo/blob/master/docs/usage.md#on-mac)**.
     * e.g. the first time, `mkvirtualenv -a path/to/aimmo aimmo`
     * and thereafter `workon aimmo`